-All lessons included in each unit are thoughtfully constructed to give children knowledge and skills to understand and be aware of religious topics, traditions and rituals, as well as the meaning behind them.
-Lessons include a critical thinking part, where pupils will be able to discuss the knowledge learnt and share their own beliefs, questions and opinions.
-This enables pupils to really explore and reflect what their current belief on a topic is; what they already know; what they do not know and most significantly, what they want to find out!
+All units start with 'Big questions', where pupils are able to really explore and reflect what their current belief on a topic is; what they already know; what they do not know and most significantly, what they want to find out!
 This then informs the planning and adaptation of content for the following weeks.

-Autumn I
+Autumn 1

-Tapic/Unit: Creation and Science: Conflicting or Complimentary?
+Topic/Unit: Creation and Science: Conflicting or complimentary?

-Pupils will explore the differing stories of creation, the role of God as the Creator of all things and the different interpretations of what the Bible says (Genesis I) about creation.
-In addition, pupils will learn about the Christian views around science and faith, discussing the debates and controversies around the relationship between the Creation story and contemporary scientific accounts, as well as exploring and sharing their own views on Creation, based on religious and scientific perspectives.
-Furthermore, pupils will also explore and learn about the Christian Harvest festival.
+This theme is incredibly interesting and quite remarkable.
+The pupils will explore the differing stories of creation, the role of God as creator of all things, different interpretations of what the Bible says (Genesis 1), Christian views around science and faith, discussing the debates and controversies around the relationship between the creation story and contemporary scientific accounts, as well as exploring and sharing their own view on Creation based on religion and scientific perspectives.

-- · Reasoning for similar and different beliefs. - · Research and analysis of biblical and scientific sources. - The sequence of events in the Creation story, according to biblical texts. - Interpretation of biblical scripture. - Acquisition of biblical literacy and vocabulary. - Making connections between fact and opinion/belief. - · Understanding and awareness of other views and perspectives. - Questions and answers, as well as theories around the purpose of life.
+- Reasoning for similar and different beliefs. - Research and analysis of biblical and scientific sources. - The sequence of creation, according to biblical texts. - Interpretation of biblical scripture. - Acquisition of biblical literacy and vocabulary. - Making connections between fact and opinion/belief. - Understanding and awareness of other views and perspectives. - Questions and answers, as well as theories around the purpose of life.

-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
 Here are some examples of questions that pupils might ask and discuss with regards to this unit:

-- How does the biblical story of creation differ/compare to that of science? - What was the sequence of events in the Creation story? - Why did God rest on the seventh day? - How do people interpret the story of creation? - Does science conflict or compliment the story of creation? - What do you believe, with regards to how the world and all that is in it, came to be?
+- How does the biblical story of creation differ/compare to that of science? - What was the sequence of creation? - Why did God rest on the seventh day? - How do people interpret the story of creation? - Does science conflict or compliment the story of creation? - What do you believe, with regards to how the world and all that is in it, came to be? - How have historical events impacted on religion? - What is reality? - Why is there so much diversity in thinking?